 - Prune your spider plant once a year in Spring or Summer by cutting discolored and dead leaves or unwanted spiderettes at the very base of the plant.

 - Repot only when the roots of the plant begin to show at the top of the pot.

 #3 “Janet Craig” Dracaena

 This is a specific variety of dracaena species that can grow up to 10 ft tall if not pruned, so beware that this classroom plant does require a bit of maintenance.
-That said, it makes a gorgeous floor plant to help disguise filing cabinets, ugly floor-to-ceiling pipes, or other less desirable classroom features!
+That said, it makes a pretty floor plant to help disguise filing cabinets, ugly floor-to-ceiling pipes, or other less desirable classroom features!